 Building a real rare coin collection, something of value which will prove historically important and provide financial stability in addition to your bullion holdings requires patience.
 It also requires the ability to trade successfully especially if you have chosen a coin which does not fit into your developed plan or you have lost interest in an area or series.

 If you have a bunch of “old stuff” with no investment design in place consider trading your way to investment success.
 Sometimes trading a poor rare coin choice for something with better potential makes sense and gets you on the right track.

-An additional plus is that most dealers will pay more for your old stock and sell you their better inventory for less because they realize it is just good business to develop committed rare coin buyers.
+In trading most dealers will pay more for your old stock and sell you their better inventory for less because they realize it is just good business to develop committed customers.
 It does not always make sense to trade but when an advantage presents itself this approach can be profitable and powerful at the same time.

 As time passes, your rare coin library and knowledge will increase.
 And the fascinating field of rare coin study will grow to include earlier coinage including pre-civil war, territorial gold examples, patterns, and colonials.

 We recommend coins graded by PCGS (The Professional Coin Grading Service).
 America’s Number One Grading Standard.
 You can learn more about PCGS with the PCGS Grading Process Video.